 Attorney for DUI Manslaughter in Tallahassee, FL

-For any DUI Manslaughter case in Tallahassee, FL, or the surrounding areas in North Florida, then contact an experienced defense attorney at Pumphrey Law.
-The attorneys at Pumphrey Law have years of experience representing clients facing a variety of drunk driving charges.
-Our attorneys will make sure your rights are protected as we fight for the best possible outcome in your case.
+Contact an experienced defense attorney at Pumphrey Law Firm if you are facing DUI manslaughter charges in Florida.
+Our attorneys have years of experience representing clients facing a variety of drunk driving charges.
+We will ensure your rights are protected as we fight for the best possible outcome in your case.

-The criminal defense attorney you hire should be familiar with the way officers diagram the scene, use traffic templates, take measurements at the crash scene, photograph evidence, determining speeds from skid mark evidence, and make determinations related to frictional forces and acceleration.
-We are experienced in fighting these types of cases.
+The criminal defense attorney you hire should be familiar with the way police officers handle DUI accidents scenes.
+This can include the use of traffic templates, measurements taken at the crash scene, photographed evidence, and determinations related to frictional forces and acceleration.
 Our attorneys also understand how to analyze impact damages as it relates to vehicle and occupant movement.

-Our offices are located in Tallahassee, and we represent people throughout Monticello, Midway, Crawfordville, Bristol and nearby areas.
-Our attorneys are available to talk with you about the facts of the case and what you may need to do immediately to protect your rights after this serious criminal allegation is made against you.
+Pumphrey Law Firm represents people throughout Monticello, Midway, Crawfordville, Bristol and nearby areas.
+Our attorneys are available to talk with you about the details of your case and what your immediate steps should be to protect your rights after this serious criminal allegation is made against you.